hackerb9/open-spelling-bee/README.md

 ### Remove unininteresting puzzles

 Too many words with the same suffix or prefix.
-For example: `WAGINOV` (uniqueness = 0.47) in which more than half of the words end in -ING.
+For example: `WAGINOV` in which more than half of the words end in -ING.
-On the other hand, there are a few -ING heavy puzzles that are fun, like `ICGNOTV` (uniqueness = 0.38).

 * [x] Use compression to detect repetitiveness of words.
-Uniqueness score is ratio of compressed to original size.
+"Uniqueness score" is ratio of compressed to original size.

-* [ ] If uniqueness is below a certain percentage (50%?), reject.
+  * [x] Can we reject if uniqueness is below a certain percentage?
+No.

+  * It is true that the unintersting puzzles have low uniqueness scores below 50% (WAGINOV uniqueness = 0.47)

+  * However, Puzzles like RCEIMNP (uniq = 0.42) are .
+There are even
+    -ING heavy puzzles that are fun, like `ICGNOTV` (uniqueness = 0.38).

+* [ ] What gets players annoyed is when they have to inflect every
+      word: ANNOY, ANNOYS, ANNOYING.

+  * [ ] Can we check for that?
+It might be tricky due to the root CHANGE, CHANGING.
+Prehaps looking only at common prefix?

 ### Place found words to the side of the grid